 It is nice to know, after all these years, Ferris Bueller’s Chicago still delights.
 We had run-ins with almost everything Ferris did, with the exception of Wrigley Field and Charlie Sheen, but who knows?
 We still have two weeks to go.
 With wind burned cheeks and lips that peeled off when we spoke, we tore through that gusty blast of a town-the true capital of the mid-west.
 It’s sophisticated, but not elitist; forward thinking, but not crunchy granola; confident, but not narcissistic.
 It also has a fantastic sense of humor.

-Wait!
+Wait.
 Did I just describe myself?
 BAH Ha Ha!

-These rooms are honestly miniature, I mean the few rooms you see below are completely miniature reproductions, 1 inch to 1 foot in scale.
-Mrs. Thorne was married to a wealthy Chicago so and so (James Ward of the whole Montgomery Ward situation), and decided to create rooms with her overwhelming abundance of doll house miniatures.
-Eventually she began to commission pieces by artisans to her exacting standards in order to complete her rooms with absolute historical accuracy, quite a hobby.
+These rooms are honestly in miniature, the examples below are miniature reproductions-one inch to one foot in scale.
+Mrs. Thorne was married to a wealthy Chicago so and so (James Ward of Montgomery Ward) and decided to create rooms with her overwhelming abundance of doll house miniatures.
+Eventually, she commissioned pieces by artisans to her exacting standards to complete her rooms with absolute historical accuracy-quite a hobby.

-A few other delightful attractions that I don’t recall Ferris getting to on his day off, include the Millennium Park, which is right up there with all the great urban oases of this country.
-To ramp it up a notch it features some pretty futuristic and ‘new millennium’ inspired art, which brings us to ‘Cloud Gate,’ or what locals refer to as the Bean.
-On the outside it reflects the city of Chicago…
+One other delightful attraction I don’t recall Ferris visiting on his day off, was Millennium Park-right up there with the great urban oases of this country.
+It’s marked by Cloud Gate (left) or what locals refer to as the Bean.
+It reflects the city.